Telephone: 01590 642186

 8 High Street, Milford on Sea, Hampshire, SO41 0QD

 The historic Bay Trees Visit England Five Star Bed and Breakfast is located in the heart of the village of Milford-on-Sea, on the edge of the New Forest National Park and within 5 minutes walk of the sea.

-To check availability for your chosen dates contact Mark or Sarah on 01590 642186; send us an e mail by clicking on the 'Contact Us' button above; or to request a reservation, click on the 'Book Online' button.
+To check availability for your chosen dates either contact Mark or Sarah on 01590 642186; send us an e mail by clicking on the 'Contact Us' button above; or to request a reservation, click on the 'Book Online' button.

 The Bay Trees is a beautifully restored 17th Century Grade II Listed house and has formerly been a Poor House, a Bank, a Drapers Shop, a Tea Shop and a Restaurant.
 It is now an award winning 5* luxury B & B.

 Guests are welcome to relax on the covered terrace or in the beautiful gardens featuring mature borders, shrubs, an ornamental pond and many trees leading down to the Danestream beyond.

 The Bay Trees is also home to Jasper the Golden Cocker Spaniel; George the Yellow Labrador and five beautifully coloured hens who provide breakfast eggs!

 Due to the age of the building access for the disabled is limited.
 Click on the link below to view our Access Statement or talk to us about any queries you may have.

 Mark and Sarah look forward to welcoming you and hope that you will enjoy your stay.